 Dr. Brubaker earned her medical degree at Midwestern University, Arizona College of Osteopathic Medicine.
-She completed her internship in Internal Medicine and residency in Physical Medicine and Rehabilitation (PM&R) at Mayo Clinic.
-She served as chief resident for her PM&R residency program and was honored with the Earl Elkins Mayo Resident Award for outstanding patient care, teaching and research.
+She completed her internal medicine internship and physical medicine and rehabilitation residency at Mayo Clinic.
+There, she served as chief resident and was honored with the Earl Elkins Mayo Resident Award for outstanding patient care, teaching and research.
 She completed her fellowship in spinal cord injury medicine at Craig Hospital.
 Before becoming the Outpatient Medical Director, she led both inpatient spinal cord and brain injury treatment teams.

 Mark R. Johansen, MD Physician; Spinal Cord Injury Program Medical Director

 Mark R. Johansen, MD, has served as Medical Director of the Spinal Cord Injury (SCI) Program at Craig Hospital since 2011 and has been the Chair of the SCI Program Committee since 2005.
-He was elected President of the CNS Medical Group in 2013 and continues to serve in that role.
+He was elected President of the CNS Medical Group in 2013.

 Dr. Johansen graduated as an MD with honors from the University of Utah School of Medicine and also completed his residency training in Physical Medicine and Rehabilitation (PM&R) at the University of Utah, where he was appointed Chief Resident.
 He was awarded subspecialty board certification in Spinal Cord Injury (SCI) Medicine in 2003 and was honored with the American Board of PM&R Outstanding Performance Award.
 Dr. Johansen is an Assistant Clinical Professor at the University of Colorado School of Medicine and has been presented with the Jerome Gersten Clinical Teaching Award multiple times over his tenure.